Guide to Renfrew Ravine

 Much of Still Moon Arts’ work aims to continue the restoration and conservation of life in Still Creek.
 In addition, our goal is to provide an accessible means for the community to build their own connections to the stream and work towards meaningful community engagement with nature.
 Come check out the projects that we have done over the years to achieve these goals!

-If you would like to take part in this journey of restoration for the ravine, find out how you can be involved with Still Moon’s ongoing projects and activities.
+If you would like to take part in this journey of restoration for the ravine, find out how you can be involved with Still Moon’s ongoing environmental stewardship projects and activities.